iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 }
 ~~~~~~~~

-…and even change the menu item's enabled status and other attributes (like having a checkmark next to it) dynamically.
+It can even change the menu item's enabled status and other attributes (like having a checkmark next to it) dynamically.
+For example, let's put a checkmark next to the current rating of the image.

 ~~~~~~~~ swift
 func validate(_ command: UICommand) {